iarroyof/rl4kbc-csr/README.md

         </p>
     </div>
     <div>
-    <h3>Changes in KICoDi</h3>
+    <h3>Changes in RL4KBC&CSR</h3>
-    <p>If you modify, uses another libraries or improve KICoDi please share your environment using <code>conda env export > environment.yml</code>.
-This is important to run and get a control over KICoDi versions.</p>
+    <p>If you modify, uses another libraries or improve RL4KBC&CSR please share your environment using <code>conda env export > environment.yml</code>.
+This is important to run and get a control over RL4KBC&CSR versions.</p>
-    <h4>KICoDi has a trained image in DockerHub!!</h4>
+    <h4>RL4KBC&CSR has a trained image in DockerHub!!</h4>
-    <p>If you want to get access to a trained and fully functional version of KICoDi you need to install <a href="https://docs.docker.com/get-started/overview/" target="_blank">Docker</a></p>
+    <p>If you want to get access to a trained and fully functional version of RL4KBC&CSR you need to install <a href="https://docs.docker.com/get-started/overview/" target="_blank">Docker</a></p>
     <p>Docker provides the ability to package and run an application in a loosely isolated and Docker Hub is a
     library and community for container images.</p>
     <p>We recommend to use Docker in Linux and install with (Debian and Ubuntu)</p>